protofire/solhint/docs/index.md

   init-config             create sample solhint config in current folder
 ```

-You can use any of the following formatter supported by ESLint.
+You can use any of the following formatters supported by ESLint.
 See EsLint docs about formatters [here](https://eslint.org/docs/user-guide/formatters/).

   -  checkstyle